 Along with death and taxes, spam texts have become an unavoidable part of the human experience.
-The good news is, there are ways you can shake the spammers and fight the buzzkill by killing that annoying buzz.
-By recognizing the red flags and downloading a game-changing spam text blocker in RoboKiller, you can preserve your privacy and put your mind at ease.
+The good news is that you can shake the spammers and fight the buzzkill by killing that annoying buzz.
+By recognizing the red flags and downloading a game-changing spam text blocker like Robokiller, you can preserve your privacy and put your mind at ease.

 Spam calls have existed even longer than cell phones.
 But as our culture came to embrace text messaging over phone calls, spammers were forced to adapt to the shift – and they did not fail.

-Check out a couple of important spam text stats from our mid-year phone scam report:
+Check out a couple of important spam text stats from our recent phone scam report:

 Spam texts are in full-stride, and they pose a real financial threat to innocent, unassuming people.
 With a little advanced preparation, though, you can make sure you don’t fall for the traps.

-You’re less likely to pay the price for a scam if you recognize the shady situation as it’s happening.
-In order to do that, it helps to familiarize yourself with some of the more common text scams happening today.
-These are some of the top text scams of 2021:
+Always proceed with caution when someone is asking for money or information via text.
+You will be less likely to pay the price for a scam if you recognize the shady situation as it’s happening.
+To do that, familiarize yourself with some of the more common text scam trends today.

 Shopping produces a dopamine rush, and online shopping increases the effect: Since you don’t get the instant gratification of getting your goods right away, the anticipation is elongated.
-Unfortunately, phone scammers are ready to take advantage of that excitement by imitating delivery services and swiping your personal information.
+Unfortunately, phone scammers take advantage of that excitement by imitating delivery services such as UPS, FedEx, and Amazon and swiping your personal information.

 Watch out for fraudulent texts from delivery services that include links to track your order or update your preferences — they may solicit personal details or download harmful malware onto your device.

-Sometimes political messages can be frequent (and annoying) enough to be considered spam, even if there’s nothing illegal going on.
-Unfortunately, this may make it easier for scammers to sneak in unnoticed.
+Sometimes political messages can be frequent (and annoying) enough to be considered a scam, even if there’s nothing illegal going on.
+Unfortunately, this may make it easier for actual scammers to sneak in unnoticed.